deepanshu414/SearchMaster/README.md

-# FileSearcher
+# Filesearcher

 ## Overview

-FileSearcher is a Python library that helps you search for files with a specified name across all available drives on your system.
+Filesearcher is a Python library that helps you search for files with a specified name across all available drives on your system.
 It efficiently locates files, providing their paths and the total number of matches found.

 ## Features